1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

  - by 1960 close to half of all citizens of the USA were under 18
  - It was due to the second World War, and the prosperity.
 2. Julius and Ethel Rosenberg -
  - They were tired and convicted for spying for the U.S.S.R.
-Both exucuted, was contrivertial, l
+Both exucuted, was contrivertial, latter evidence revealed in 1995 proved Ethel innocent, but Julius guiltly
+ - one of many protests during era of counterculture
-3. Students for a Democratic Society (SDS) -
+3. Students for a Democratic Society (SDS)(1960) -
+ -
 4. Free Speech Movement (FSM) -

 5. Hippies -